Chart Color Schemes

 Upper Mount Gravatt's young demographic places it in the bottom 15% of areas nationwide

-Upper Mount Gravatt has a median age of 33 years, which is younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38.
-Compared to Greater Brisbane, Upper Mount Gravatt has a higher proportion of residents aged 25-34 (20.7%) but fewer residents aged 5-14 (9.2%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to post-2021 Census data, the proportion of residents aged 65-74 has increased from 5.7% to 6.4%, while the proportion of those aged 55-64 has decreased from 7.9% to 7.3%.
+Upper Mount Gravatt has a median age of 33 years, which is younger than the Greater Brisbane average of 36 and significantly lower than the national average of 38 years.
+Compared to Greater Brisbane, Upper Mount Gravatt has a higher proportion of residents aged 25-34 (20.7%), but fewer residents aged 5-14 (9.2%).
+This 25-34 concentration is well above the national average of 14.5%.
+According to post-2021 Census data, the 65-74 age group has increased from 5.7% to 6.4% of the population, while the 55-64 cohort has declined from 7.9% to 7.3%.
 Demographic modeling indicates that Upper Mount Gravatt's age profile will change significantly by 2041, with the strongest projected growth in the 45-54 cohort, which is expected to grow by 86%, adding 1,012 residents to reach a total of 2,190.